 and include something like a "!" or "_" or space " " as the first

-Styles list and on the drop list on the Text property bar.
+Styles list and on the Select Styles drop list.

 Tools, Settings, Customize, Toolbars (tab).
 You may have to deselect

 existing toolbars, then reselect them in the proper order (the first

 you enable with a checkmark will be topmost, the last will be

 bottommost) so that their positions relative to one another will